vverma2010/udayy-task/README.md

 3) Click "Login" button.
 ###### It will redirect you to the homepage.

 * In navigation bar, there are two input boxes.
-User can enter urls there two get result in the attached frames below.
+User can enter URLs there two get result in the attached frames below.

 ##### NOTE: Here we are not using any custom search bar.
 We are just rendering the input URL in their respective frames.
 So, due to web security boundations we can't search most of the famous URLs here.
 ##### So here are some suggested URLs which you can try: